MattesGroeger/MGBenchmark/Readme.md

 ## Introduction

-Easily measure execution times within code.
+Easily measure code execution times.
 This is especially interesting for load operations that are difficult to profile with [Instruments](http://developer.apple.com/library/mac/#documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/Introduction/Introduction.html).

 ### Features